LcpMarvel/face_recognition_backend/README.md

 ```

 ## 3. face_dataset
-Get a set of face data from backend according a specific timestamp range.
+Get a set of face data from backend according to a specific timestamp range.

 ### Request
 http://0.0.0.0/face_dataset